explaingit

 What it does

-Builds AI from scratch
+Builds from scratch

-Backpropagation algorithm
+Backpropagation

-Tokenization process
+Tokenization

-Micrograd engine
+micrograd engine

 Audience

-Things people build with this
+What do people build with it?

 USE CASE 1